The Masked Bride: Production

 Josef von Sternberg was originally hired to direct the film.
 After two weeks of filming, he became frustrated with Mae Murray's behavior on the set and ordered the cameramen to film the rafters.
 He eventually walked out on the picture and was replaced by Christy Cabanne.

 Filming began in early August 1925, and a large Parisian cafe set was constructed at the Culver City MGM studios.
 In the picture, Mae Murray wears a necklace composed of ninety "violet phosphorescent" diamonds, which Moving Picture World claimed was the only one in existence.
 They also claimed the necklace was insured for $300,000.

 Reception

 The Film Daily review was mixed, finding the story to be weak, but the settings lavish and Mae Murray to be entertaining.

 The Moving Picture World reviewer C.S.
 Sewell gave the film a positive review, despite describing the plot as "highly improbable."
 Mae Murray's performance and dancing were praised, as well as the performances of the rest of the cast.
 The reviewer noted the return of Francis X. Bushman after two years of absence from the screen, and described his appearance as "handsome as ever."

-Variety's review was mostly negative, describing the film as "a melodrama of the hoakiest kind" and the production as if "made in a rush."
+Varietys review was mostly negative, describing the film as "a melodrama of the hoakiest kind" and the production as if "made in a rush."